Best things to do in Saint Emilion, France

 Saint Emilion vineyards

-Located in the heart of the famous Bordeaux vineyards, Saint Emilion gathers all the ideal conditions for wine production.
-The omnipresent limestone offers Saint Emilion’s vine exceptional soils.
+Located in the heart of the famous Bordeaux vineyards, Saint-Emilion gathers all the ideal conditions for wine production.
+The omnipresent limestone offers Saint-Emilion’s vine exceptional soils.
 In addition, its terroirs offer a great geological diversity and a microclimate perfectly adapted to viticulture.
-The professionals provide a meticulous care to the vine and ensure a clever blend of grape varieties, of which the Merlot is the dominant one.
-It results in wines of exceptional quality and variety, with olfactory and taste nuances particularly appreciated.
+Thus, the professionals provide a meticulous care to the vine and ensure a clever blend of grape varieties, of which the Merlot is the dominant one.
+All reunited conditions make a perfect trip to visit Saint-Emilion wineries as you will be able to discover wines of exceptional quality and variety, with olfactory and taste nuances particularly appreciated.

 Vineyards close to Saint Emilion